nulen/jquery.vEllipsis/README.md

 to your page for default settings and add class 'v-ellipsis' to your text container (element can't have fixed height);

-You can also extend them by adding configuration (below conf is the default one), e.g.:
+You can also extend them by adding configuration (below configuration is the default one), e.g.:

 	$().vEllipsis({
 		'element': '.v-ellipsis',		// element identifier